ACE's Guide to Florida’s Onsite Septic System Regulations

 • Built after 1995: 24-inch separation required

-A dosing tank may also be required if the slope of your property is not sufficient in moving the effluent from the septic tank to the drainfield.
+A dosing tank, as depicted in the example above, may also be required if the slope of your property is not sufficient in moving the effluent from the septic tank to the drainfield.
 The required slope is ¼ inch per square foot.
 An inspection can help determine whether your property requires a dosing tank and/or a mound system.

 License Requirements